-- The completion and commissioning of the main CSA facilities, which resulted in a significant reduction in the construction and capital costs. - Lesser required fundraising to finance the investment program as a result of reduced investment costs and increased EBITDA, which in its turn was caused by greater revenue from the newly commissioned facilities. - Search for additional ways to improve the Company's economic efficiency.
+- The completion and commissioning of the main CSA facilities, which resulted in a significant reduction in the construction and capital costs. - Lesser required fundraising to finance the investment program as a result of reduced investment costs and increased EBITDA, which in its turn

+Search for additional ways to improve the Company's economic efficiency..